symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 What's next?
 ************

-When the transaction is confirmed, :doc:`register a subnamespace <registering-a-subnamespace>` following the next guide.
+When the transaction is confirmed, :doc:`create a subnamespace <registering-a-subnamespace>` following the next guide.

 .. |checking-namespace-existence-ts| raw:: html